 What are Tretinoin and Retinol?

-- Tretinoin: Tretinoin, often recognized under brand names like Retin-A and Stieva, is a prescription-strength retinoid.
-It's primarily used for acne treatment but has gained recognition for its benefits in addressing wrinkles and dark spots.
-Some common brands include: Stieva, Retin-A Micro, Refissa, Retin-A, Retin-A Micro Pump, Tretin-X, TRETIN-X Cream Kit, Atralin, Renova, and Avita
+- Tretinoin: prescription-strength.
+Best known under brand names like Retin-A and Stieva.
+Mainly used for acne, but it's also great for wrinkles and dark spots.
+Common brands: Stieva, Retin-A Micro, Refissa, Retin-A, Retin-A Micro Pump, Tretin-X, TRETIN-X Cream Kit, Atralin, Renova, and Avita.

 Is Tretinoin Better Than Retinol?